Sanger I.S.D. offers a half day program for eligible 3- and 4-year old students.

 The term, "educationally disadvantaged," means eligible to participate in the national free or reduced-price lunch program.

 In order for a student to qualify for the National Free or Reduced Price Lunch Program, the student's family is required to provide the school district with current income level documentation.
-Registration will begin the first week of August 2009.
-Households must submit documents that show current income, meaning income received by the household during the month prior to verification (July income).
+Households must submit documents that show current income, meaning income received by the household during the month prior to verification.
 The document must contain the name of the household member(s), amount, and the date the income was received.
 A pay stub with no date would be insufficient.
 Gross income to be reported is any money received on a recurring basis including gross earned income.
 Specifically, gross income means all money earned before any deductions, such as income taxes, employee's social security taxes, insurance premiums, bonds, and charitable contributions.

 Income must include the amount family members receive from welfare, child support, alimony, pensions, retirement, Social Security, Worker's Compensation, unemployment, strike benefits, Veteran's benefits, disability benefits, regular contributions from people who do not live in your household and ANY OTHER INCOME.